 If you have read anything about Mr. Rockefeller, you know the strict hand his grandfather and father had with money.
 His grandfather gave him and his siblings dimes when they were good.
 He had a strict allowance as a child and would make money raking leaves around the family estate.
 From what I have read, it appears his grandfather was actually a bit frustrated with all the money he had, and one of his favorite sayings was, “With great wealth comes great responsibility.”

 You can look at that as an arrogant thing to say, but it’s true.
 There are causes I see every day I would love to donate to, but often I don’t have the money.
 When I do get money, I donate part of it.
 While it could be likened to squeezing blood out of a turnip in my case, I believe it is an obligation we all have as human beings to donate, to take care of each other, to spread the wealth around a bit.
-It is a truly a responsibility, and a sacrifice for many that is well worth it.
+It is indeed a responsibility, and a sacrifice for many that is well worth it.

 To say that about Mr. Rockefeller is an understatement.
 Figures from his recent obituaries run anywhere from $900 million to $2 billion that he donated to causes throughout his lifetime.
 Neil deGrasse Tyson did the math, and he tweeted that if Mr. Rockefeller donated $900 million, it was the equivalent to donating $24,000 for every day of his life … and he lived to be 101.
 I believe the truer donation figure was much more, so that’s a whole lot of money.